ROS-FE/fe-ros-docs/docs/tf_moveit/moveit.md

 MoveIt is aware of the robot's environment while planning trajectories.
 This environment can be divided in two groups: the URDF (i.e. robot description, what we know) and the planning scene (what we detect).

-> The instructor show how to add a cube into the planning scene through the user interface
+> The instructor shows how to add a cube into the planning scene through the user interface

 ### MoveIt Python API

 Playing with a graphical interface to see how a robot can move in an environment is fun but not too useful for solving practical programs.
 We are robot programmers, which means we want to write robot programs.
-This is precisely the aim of this section - explore the Python API and how can it be used to program robot motions.
+This is precisely the aim of this section - explore the Python API and how it can be used to program robot motions.

 Let's start with the following code snippet:
 ```python